The Corsican Brothers

-The Corsican Brothers (Les Frères corses) is a novella by Alexandre Dumas, père, first published in 1844.
+The Corsican Brothers (Les Frères corses) is a novella by Alexandre Dumas, first published in 1844.
 It is the story of two conjoined brothers who, although separated at birth, can still feel each other's physical distress.
 It has been adapted many times on the stage and in film.

 Plot

-The story starts in March 1841, when the narrator travels to Corsica and stays at the home of the widow Savilia de Franchi who lives near Olmeto and Sollacaro.
+In March 1841, the narrator travels to Corsica and stays at the home of the widow Savilia de Franchi, who lives near Olmeto and Sollacaro.
 She is the mother of formerly conjoined twins Louis and Lucien.
 Louis is a lawyer in Paris, while Lucien clings to his Corsican roots and stays at his mother's home.

 The brothers were separated at birth by a doctor with his scalpel, but Louis and Lucien can feel each other's emotions, even at a distance.
 Lucien explains he has a mission to undertake, with reluctance.
-He has to mediate in a vendetta between the Orlandi and Colona families and invites the narrator to accompany him and meet the head of the Orlandi family.
+He has to mediate a vendetta between the Orlandi and Colona families and invites the narrator to accompany him and meet the head of the Orlandi family.